ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ## Carry Look-ahead Adder

-In the last stage of our Wallace tree multiplier design, I have used three cascaded 4-bit Carry Look-ahead (CLA) adders to form a 12-bit Carry Look-ahead adder.
+In the last stage of our Wallace tree multiplier design, we use three cascaded 4-bit Carry Look-ahead (CLA) adders to form a 12-bit Carry Look-ahead adder.
 Unlike other adder topologies like the Ripple Carry adder, a Carry Look-ahead adder computes carry signals in parallel using generate and propagate logic, eliminating the delay caused by sequential carry propagation.
 The expressions for the propagate signal $P_i$ and the generate signal $G_i$ are given in equations below:

 $$
 P_i = A_i \oplus B_i